No. 303 Squadron RAF: War over Europe 1941

 By 1941, the immediate threat to the UK was over and RAF Fighter Command formulated more offensive fighter operations over occupied Europe.
 One of these was codenamed "Rhubarb", improvised low-level strafing attacks against opportunist targets on the ground.
 No. 303 flew its first "Rhubarb"' sorties on 22 January 1941.
 Six Hurricanes led by F/L Henneberg attacked 1./JG 26's airfield at Crecy, killing one ground crewman and destroying two Bf 109s, also wounding a pilot.

 In late January 1941, the squadron converted to the Supermarine Spitfire Mk I. In February, the unit participated in the first fighter offensive sweeps, usually escorting a small number of light bombers.

 In early April 1941, No. 306 (Polish) Squadron arrived at Northolt, and with No. 303 formed No. 1 Polish Fighter Wing.
 No. 601 Squadron RAF, also stationed at Northolt, complemented the two Polish units.
 The Wing was commanded by W/C Johnny Kent with W/C Urbanowicz.
 On 12 April 1941, six No. 303 Spitfires led by S/L Henneberg carried out a series of strafing attacks on German airfields.
 S/L Henneberg's Spitfire IIa (P8029) was hit by flak and the pilot had to ditch in the channel; despite an intensive search and rescue operation, he was never found.
-On 11 April 1941, F/L Kustrzyński shot down a Bf109 during a rhubarb over France.
+On 11 April 1941, F/L Kustrzyński shot down a Bf 109 during a rhubarb over France.

 On 16 April 1941, the Polish Wing flew its first "Circus" escort operation.
 Engaged by Bf 109s, two Poles were lost: P/O Waszkiewicz and P/O Mierzwa.
 On 18 June 1941, No. 303 pilots claimed four Bf 109s without loss; two to P/O Drobiński, as RAF Fighter Command claimed 10 destroyed (The Jagdwaffe suffered no losses).
 On 21 June, Drobiński badly damaged the Bf 109F-2 of Oberst Adolf Galland, CO of JG 26, who made a forced landing at Calais, while W/C Kent downed Fw.
 Hegenauer (Galland's wingman).